infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 study_design - The study design of an article, which takes the following values: Case Control, Cohort, Systematic Review, and RCT

 2) salt_cont_author.csv:
-ID - numeric ID of the paper
+ID - Numeric ID of the paper
 title - Title of the paper
 author_given_name - The given name of the author author_surname - The surname of the author